 |Main cultivation areas||Brazil, Colombia, Ethiopia||Vietnam, Indonesia, Brazil|

 Please note that the respective numbers for Arabica and Robusta are never set in stone but vary from bean to bean, year to year and measurement method to the measurement method.

-Which Coffee is Better?
+Conclusion: Which Coffee Is Better?

 Good coffee can come from either variety — bad coffee, too.
-That’s why it doesn’t matter at all whether the coffee roasting company you have chosen advertises with the seal “100% Arabica” or just states this fact.
+That’s why it doesn’t matter at all whether the coffee roasting company you choose advertises with the seal “100% Arabica” or just states this fact.

-The truth is that Arabica is much more versatile, surprising and pleasing than Robusta, simply because of its worldwide distribution in the most diverse growing regions, and its basic characteristics.
+The truth is that Arabica is much more versatile, surprising and pleasing than Robusta, simply because of its worldwide distribution in the most diverse growing regions and its basic characteristics.

-It’s also true that Arabica coffee, when compared directly, is inherently prone to the grandeur that Robusta has to fight hard to get.
+It’s also true that Arabica coffee, when compared directly, is more prone to the grandeur that Robusta has to fight hard to get.
 That said, Arabica mania is responsible for the disgusting price dumping that makes any promise of Robusta quality seem absurd.

 In the same way, we have to face the fact that we’ve created an environment in which there may be less room for Arabica in the future, but more room for Robusta.
-So, it’s only logical to devote a little more attention to the neglected sibling.
+So it’s only logical to devote a little more attention to the neglected sibling.

 - Article Image: Valentina Razumova, used under license from Shutterstock 170040299.